normoes/events/README.md

 # Events

-This is a module that provides events for:
+`eventhooks` can trigger webhooks for web services:
-* mattermost
+* Mattermost
-* dockerhub
+* Dockerhub

+`eventhooks` can send emails:
+* Simple emails (requires host, port, user and password)
-* AWS SES emails
+* AWS SES emails (using `boto3`, requires AWS credentials)

-Events can trigger webhooks on the previously mentioned web services.

 **_Note_**:

 Of course, events could do a lot more.
 If you have an idea, please just create an issue and describe it.

-Additionally events can be configured with relams.
+Additionally, events can be configured with relams.
 Realms provide a context to an event and restrict the event action by caller origin.

-Right now, there always needs to be a valid realm.
-In the future, this can be optimized so giving no realm will always execute the event action.
+**_Example_**:

+A realm can be e.g. a simple string, which is set on initialization.
+When triggered, the trigger method can be given a realm as well, which is compared against the realms given on initialization.
+Only if the given trigger realm is found in the list of realms the event is actually triggered.

 ## Example webhook